RS291/Mod4_Pneumonia_Project/README.md

 While generally the overall goal is to build the best model possible, I will be forgoing the use of a TPU or other distributed computing system and will focus more on demonstrating my understanding of neural networks.
 I will be working with a downsampled dataset in this case, and look to use AWS or a Google TPU in the future to continue where this project left off.

+The final CNN model had an accuracy of 92.3 and recall of 28.1.
+All analysis and modeling is present in the Predicting_Pneumonia.ipynb file.

 ### Methods:
 I used a modified version of the OSEMN data science process(Obtain, Scrub, Explore, Model, iNterpret).
 There were some procedural tweaks I made due to the use of deep learning rather than more traditional machine learning techniques.